 - Lie on your side and rest.
 This may also help your triggered nerves relax.

-- Take an over-the-counter (OTC) pain reliever, like ibuprofen (Motrin) or acetaminophen (Tylenol), to temporarily dull your leg pain.
+- Take an over-the-counter (OTC) pain reliever like ibuprofen (Motrin) or acetaminophen (Tylenol) to dull your leg pain temporarily.

-- Though it might be the last thing you want to do, try practicing yoga or going for a run to stimulate your body’s endorphins, which ease pain naturally.
+- Though it might seem counterproductive, consider practicing yoga or going for a run to stimulate your body’s endorphins, which ease pain naturally.

 - If possible, get moving.
 Regular exercise